 One in every four elementary school aged kid participates in recreational sports and even those who do not still enjoy participating in activities and games.
 STEM Sports® focuses on allowing students to be active learners and engage in the subject matter rather than lecture or textbook style learning.

 The STEM and sports alliance is one that has been proven effective while also appealing to the students who are participating in the modules.
-STEM Sports® offers six different STEM Sports® curriculum kits: STEM Basketball, STEM Football, STEM Soccer, STEM Volleyball, STEM Multi-Sport and STEM BMX.
+STEM Sports® offers six different STEM Sports® curriculum kits: STEM Basketball, STEM Football, STEM Soccer, STEM Volleyball, and STEM Multi-Sport.
 Each kit is equipped with all of the materials necessary to implement the curriculum immediately and give students a hands-on learning experience.

 In 2017, a study by the ADHD Resource Center revealed that 6.4 million kids between four and 17 have ADHD.
 STEM Sports® reveals technologically advanced and effective learning curriculum focused on childhood learning through active learning.
 Our programs focus on using sports as a way to peak children’s interest in the science that goes into these athletics.